tolgacatak17/InvertedPendulum/README.md

 This repository is organized as follows:

+1. **`figures/`**: Contains plots and visualizations of the system's behavior, including position, velocity, and control response.

+2. **`report/`**: Contains the detailed report explaining the mathematical model, methodology, linearization process, and analysis of results.

-1. **`code/`**: Contains the MATLAB scripts for modeling, linearizing, and simulating the inverted pendulum system.
+3. **`src/`**: Contains the MATLAB scripts for modeling, linearizing, and simulating the inverted pendulum system.
    - Includes both nonlinear and linearized models.

-2. **`figures/`**: Contains plots and visualizations of the system's behavior, including position, velocity, and control response.

-3. **`report/`**: Contains the detailed report explaining the mathematical model, methodology, linearization process, and analysis of results.
+   -
 4. **`README.md`**: Provides an overview of the project, its objectives, and instructions for running the simulations and generating results.